-The Pediatric Orthopedic Service at The University of Texas Health Science Center provides specialized inpatient and outpatient care to children of all ages for the full spectrum of musculoskeletal injuries and disorders.
+The Pediatric Orthopedic and Scoliosis Service at The University of Texas Health Science Center provides specialized inpatient and outpatient care to children of all ages for the full spectrum of musculoskeletal injuries and disorders.
 A pediatric orthopedic physician is the best-trained and most-experienced doctor to evaluate and treat musculoskeletal issues and injuries in a child that is still growing.
 Our pediatric orthopedic surgeons treat patients congenital and up.

 Our team of highly-trained specialists bring the highest-level of orthopedic care to Houston and the surrounding communities.
 With 26 locations in the Greater Houston area, our Non-operative Sports Medicine doctors are able to offer the winning combination of world-class care and convenience.Our dedicated team of fellowship-trained pediatric orthopedic specialists provide expertise in a wide variety of areas and collaborate with other members in the Department of Orthopedic Surgery and our relationship with Children’s Memorial Hermann to provide the highest level of orthopedic care for our patients.
 With on-site radiology examinations and casting services, our team uses the full spectrum of options, including physical therapy, bracing, casting, minimally invasive or arthroscopic surgery, and major invasive surgery as indicated when treating our patients.

 Hip Dysplasia, commonly occurring in infants and young adults , describes the medical condition in which there is an abnormality in the hip joint.
 The malformation can occur in either the ball of the hip joint, the socket, or both.
 This failure of the hip joints to develop normally results in the gradual deterioration, leading to the loss of function of the hip joints.